-If people have all these attributes, they can easily do trek with contacting in our company, we will help to you people giving quality services according to clients desire.
+If people have all these attributes, they can easily make a trek with contacts in our company, we will help you to give quality services according to clients desire.

 These trips can be enjoyed by anyone who leads a reasonably active life.
 The walking parts of these trips are relatively easy and should not exceed 5 to 6 hours a day.

 These trips are a mixture of some longer and shorter walks.
 During these trips, a hill-walking experience is desirable.
 The walking hours are usually no more than 7 hours a day.
 Please note that some of our non-trekking trips are graded moderate due to altitude and other conditions that require a higher level of stamina than our Grade A trips.

 The day stages on these trips are a combination of strenuous and moderate walks – normally 6 to 8 hours a day.
 Participants can expect to trek above 4,500 meters on these trips.

 These trips are known to be the most strenuous and are regarded as a genuine test These treks may require a degree of mountaineering skills and you should be capable of carrying on normally at an altitude of 4000-5000 meters.
 Daily walking is approximately 7 hours